Home arrow Diving Park arrow Scuba Diving arrow Safety

 We expect extreme consideration for other divers!

-Here there are no currents and no rapture of the deep.
+Here there are no currents and there is no nitrogen narcosis.
 You'll never lose contact to the boat and no nets drift through the water.

 Here you can dive completely relaxed.